kevin931/CytofDR/README.md

 This is currently a private python module unpublished, but it is required for DR evaluation.
 Release is planned in the future.
 For access, contact author.
 To install, just clone the repository into the current working directory.

 ## Updates

+### August 28, 2021
+- Added concordance metrics: Embedding and labels can be compared to a reference.
+- Seurat clustering is removed.
+It is no longer needed.
+- Improved CLI arguments consistency.

 ### August 1, 2021
 - Added Seurat clustering.